sobenkhun/2018-internship/README.md

 ### How to use this system?

-	It's really easy for user to use.
+It is really easy for user to use.
 It need browser to open it and after you can login to this system if you have the user and password for log.

 **Example on the Kratie server at PNC:**
 		[http://kratie/2018vc2gb/](http://kratie/2018vc2gb)